List of captive orcas: Ikaika

-Ikaika (pronounced ee-KY-ka; Hawaiian for "strong") is a male orca born at SeaWorld Orlando in Florida on August 25, 2002.
+Ikaika (pronounced ee-KY-ka; Hawaiian for "strong") is a male orca born at SeaWorld Orlando in Florida on 25 August 2002.
 He is the offspring of Tilikum (father) and Katina (mother), making him Katina's fifth calf.
 To decide the name of the newborn whale a poll was taken.
 The following names were chosen to be on the poll: Ikaika (Hawaiian for "strong"), Mottaka (Icelandic for "reception"), Ramu (in honor of the late whale by that name), Tsunami (Japanese) and Ramius (after the Captain in "The Hunt for Red October").

-Ikaika was transferred to Marineland of Canada in Ontario, Canada on a breeding loan on November 18, 2006, in exchange for three male beluga whales – Juno, Aurek, and Klondike – who joined Spooky within the Wild Arctic area of SeaWorld Orlando.
+Ikaika was transferred to Marineland of Canada in Ontario, Canada on a breeding loan on 18 November 2006, in exchange for three male beluga whales – Juno, Aurek, and Klondike – who joined Spooky within the Wild Arctic area of SeaWorld Orlando.
 Ikaika is a maturing male: his dorsal fin has collapsed, his flukes have fully made a curve, and he is about 21.9 ft long and 9,900 lb.
-On November 13, 2011, Ikaika was transported to SeaWorld San Diego, where he joined six other whales; Ulises, Corky, Orkid, Kasatka, Nakai, and Kalia.
+On 13 November 2011, Ikaika was transported to SeaWorld San Diego, where he joined six other orcas; Ulises, Corky II, Orkid, Kasatka, Nakai and Kalia.
 As of December 2021, Ikaika is SeaWorld San Diego's largest orca as well as the largest orca in the US weighing in at 9,900 pounds and 21.9 ft long.
-He spends most of his time with Corky or Makani.
+He spends most of his time with Corky II or Makani.